 - Flood – Climb up the hill

 Continue randomly calling out one of the three weather events.
-Speed up, and watch the boys hustle!
+Speed up, and watch the Scouts hustle!

 I hope this helps your Cub Scouts learn what to do in a weather emergency while camping.